 - Maintaining the metadata (configuration and code) with a level of robustness consistent with the complexity of your environments;

-- Planning, executing, and mediating issues related to unit, end-to-end, and user acceptance testing;
+- Planning, executing, and mediating issues related to the unit, end-to-end, and user acceptance testing;

 - Deploying changes across instances with speed, efficiency, and consistency;

-- All of these activities conducted in alignment with your organization’s maturity and capacity to manage them at the appropriate scale;
+- Conducting these activities in alignment with your organization’s maturity and capacity to manage them at the appropriate scale;

-Our previous Continuous Integration blog series discussed aspects of DevOps and CI/CD for development teams, touching on some of the mechanics noted above.
-Specifically, we covered Continuous Integration on GitHub, GitHub Actions on Continuous Integration, as well as implementing a specific DevOps tooling implementation with Github Actions.
+Our previous blog series discussed DevOps and CI/CD aspects for development teams, touching on some of the abovementioned mechanics.
+We covered Continuous Integration on GitHub, GitHub Actions on Continuous Integration, and implementing a specific DevOps tooling implementation with Github Actions.

 Start with your Organization’s Big Why

-Let’s imagine your business is furniture manufacturing.
+Imagine your business is furniture manufacturing.
 Your “Big Why” might be to be the premier designer and manufacturer of coffee tables with modern design aesthetics, manufactured with locally sourced lumber harvested with sustainable practices.
-Your Sales team relies on Salesforce for its day-to-day operations and your production team uses Salesforce to manage capacity and fulfillment of orders.
+Your Sales team relies on Salesforce for its day-to-day operations, and your production team uses Salesforce to manage capacity and fulfillment of orders.
 Suddenly, Salesforce has become a part of your “Big Why”, supporting your product catalog, sales lifecycle, and delivery processes.

 Any of these scenarios of intricacy would likely translate into complexity in your Salesforce instance.
 Perhaps the sales team demands a streamlined user experience to make quotes and orders easier to produce, review, and receive customer signatures.
 Maybe production is asking for a project management system to better manage tasks and measure the effort to fulfill orders.
-Or suppliers want to share their inventory data with you in real-time by way of industry-standard data integrations.
-Salesforce is now your source of truth… and now very much aligned with your business’s “Big Why”.
+Or suppliers want to share their inventory data with you in real-time through industry-standard data integrations.
+Salesforce is now your source of truth and is very much aligned with your business’s “Big Why”.

 Salesforce DevOps is The Next Why